Years and Years (TV series): Censorship in China

 The series has been banned in China.
 Shortly after the premiere of the first episode, the show received an excellent rating of 9.5/10 on Douban, the largest movie review aggregator website in China, before being banned across Chinese search engines and social media.
 Relevant entries and posts, or even references to the name of the show, were filtered or promptly deleted from websites like Baidu and Weibo.
 Files with names containing "Years and Years" were taken down from the cloud storage service Baidu Wangpan.
-It is commonly believed that the censorship was due to the depiction of Chinese leader Xi Jinping and the military confrontation between China and America in the South China Sea, which are deemed sensitive topics in China.
+It is commonly believed that the censorship was due to the depiction of Xi Jinping and the military confrontation between China and America in the South China Sea, which are deemed sensitive topics in China.